 When the Romans appeared on the stage after their war against the Cilician pirates (67 BCE), they accepted the town's autonomy.
 The name "Diocaesarea" was adopted during the reign of the emperor Vespasian (r.69-79).
 During his reign or the reign of his son Domitian (i.e., between 69 and 96), a temple of Tyche was given as a present to the city by a man and a woman named Oppius and Kyria, his wife.
 The cult may be older, though, because the Colonnaded Street leads up to it, suggesting that the road was oriented on the sanctuary.

-Among the other monuments that you can still see, is the nymphaeum (fountain house), which was once decorated with statues that are now missing.
+Among the other monuments that you can still see, is the nymphaeum (monumental fountain), which was once decorated with statues that are now missing.
 The aqueduct, which is about twenty kilometers long, is still functioning and serves a number of villages in the neighborhood.
 The Roman theater was, according to an inscription, built during the reign of the emperors Marcus Aurelius and Lucius Verus, i.e. between 161 and 169.
 Some 2500 people could find a seat.

 One of the youngest monuments is the northwestern city gate.
 An inscription states that it was erected during the reign of the emperor Arcadius (r.395-408).
 It is about 32 meters wide and 12 meters high; the width of the wall is just over one meter.
 Still, it may have served as a real fortification, because this was the age of the Isaurians, inhabitants of the mountains of Cilicia, who were a permanent threat to the Roman interests in this part of Anatolia.